Yechiel Eckstein, rabbi who built ties with Christians, dies

-JERUSALEM (AP) — Yechiel Eckstein, an Israeli-American rabbi who raised hundreds of millions of dollars for Israel by promoting closer ties with evangelical Christians around the world, has died.
+JERUSALEM (AP) — Yechiel Eckstein, an Israeli-American rabbi who raised hundreds of millions of dollars for Israel by promoting closer ties with evangelical Christians around the world, died on Wednesday.

-The International Fellowship of Christians and Jews, the charity he founded over 35 years ago, said Eckstein, 67, died at his home in Jerusalem on Wednesday.
+The International Fellowship of Christians and Jews, the charity he founded over 35 years ago, said Eckstein, 67, died at his home in Jerusalem.
 Local media said he died of heart failure.

-Eckstein founded the fellowship in 1983, befriending evangelical leaders in the U.S. and building support for Israel.
+The U.S.-born Eckstein founded the fellowship in 1983, befriending evangelical leaders in the U.S. and building support for Israel.
+Eckstein said his decades of efforts helped make support for Israel a top priority in the evangelical world.

-Over the years, the group raised over $1.4 billion, mostly from individual Christian donors.
+“After 2000 years of oppression and persecution, today you have Christians who are helping Jews,” he told The Associated Press last year.
+“This is an amazing thing.”

 Most Read Nation & World Stories